 Beyond Irrational Thoughts: What Causes Them?

 As the term suggests, irrational thoughts are unrealistic and generally negative thinking patterns we fall into and obsess over.
 These thoughts can be annoying, disheartening and in some cases down right dangerous.
-While anyone can experience this way of thinking during certain stressful times, there are specific irrational thoughts that need to be monitored and diminished if possible when you start to experience them a lot.
+While anyone can experience this way of thinking during certain stressful periods, there are specific irrational thoughts that need to be monitored and diminished if possible when you start to experience them a lot.
 As was listed by the It's Just a Feeling blog, irrational thoughts can pose as a threat to mental well-being if they include:

-- You are harming yourself or others in some way
+- You are experiencing thoughts of harming yourself or others in some way.

-- You are thinking of others being ill, in an accident, harmed, or dying when there is nothing wrong with them.
+- You are having constant thoughts of others falling ill, injured in an accident, harmed, or dying when there is nothing wrong with them.

 If you or someone you know is having these thoughts, intervening may be necessary depending on the severity.
-However, while you are seeking treatment or medical attention, it would be wise to know what can cause irrational thoughts in the first place.
-Knowing what causes the problem will help determine how to prevent it or cope with it in the future.
+However, while you are seeking treatment or medical attention, it would be wise to know what tends to cause irrational thoughts in the first place.
+Knowing what causes the problem will help determine how to prevent it or at least cope with it in the future.
 Sometimes, people will try to ignore these thoughts, hoping they will go away but this is a mistake.

 What Can Cause Irrational Thoughts?

-You are more likely to produce irrational thoughts when you are in serious emotional disarray.
+You are more likely to produce irrational thoughts when you are under serious emotional disarray.
 During these times, you are mainly concerned with yourself as you are trying to free yourself from your self-made cloud of emotional volatility.
 Stress will often cause people to engage in problem solving thinking that simply is not realistic.
 People who are prone to pessimism or are highly resistant to change often struggle with irrational thoughts.

-What should be understood about these thoughts is that since they emerge during moments of emotional stress, these thoughts were born from the wildness of your emotions, rather than logic which your other thoughts are based off of.
+What should be understood about these thoughts is that since they emerge during moments of emotional stress, these thoughts were born from the intensity of your emotions, rather than logical thinking which your other thoughts are based off of much of the time.
 Hence, the irrationality is based on acute emotional processes.
 For instance, someone who constantly experiences intense fear will start to develop irrational thoughts due to experiencing that intense emotional state.
 Anger is another emotional state which tends to create many irrational thoughts in people as well.

 The Dangers Of Raging Irrational Thoughts